GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Results

-\begin{proposition*}[Informal] Outputs of GIST applied to different discretizations of the same $m$-dimensional manifold, obtained by random sampling nodes, converge to each other with error $\mathcal{O}(n^{-1/(m+4)})$ where $n$ is the coarser resolution.
-This ensures learned parameters transfer across arbitrary mesh resolutions with bounded error that vanishes as resolution increases. \end{proposition*}
+\begin{proposition}[Informal formulation of Corollary~\ref{cor:output_mismatch}] The output of a gauge-invariant spectral self-attention block of GIST, applied to two nested random samplings of the same $m$-dimensional manifold, converges across discretizations with error $\mathcal{O}(n^{-1/(m+4)}) + \mathcal{O}(r^{-1/2})$, where $n$ is the coarser resolution and $r$ is the spectral embedding dimension.
+This ensures learned parameters transfer across mesh resolutions with bounded error that vanishes as resolution and embedding dimension increase. \end{proposition}

-\textit{Proof sketch.} The result follows from: (1) spectral convergence of graph Laplacians to manifold eigenfunctions \citep{BelkinNiyogi2008, CalderGarciaTrillos2020}; (2) random projections preserve inner products (Johnson-Lindenstrauss); (3) gauge-invariant attention depends only on these inner products, ensuring parameter transfer.
-Full formulation and proof are found in Appendix~\ref{app:neural_operator}.
+\textit{Proof sketch.} Cross-discretization output mismatch decomposes additively into a discretization error and a statistical error.
+Graph Laplacians of $n$-point samples of an $m$-dimensional manifold converge spectrally to the Laplace-Beltrami operator at rate $\mathcal{O}(n^{-1/(m+4)})$ \citep{belkin2008towards, calder2022improved}, so any kernel $K=f(P)f(P)^\top$ from a smooth spectral filter converges across discretizations at the same rate (Corollary~\ref{cor:kernel_convergence}).
+Inner products of $\widetilde\Phi = f(P)\cdot R$ unbiasedly estimate $K$ with statistical error $\mathcal{O}(r^{-1/2})$ (Lemma~\ref{lem:concentration}), and $K$ depends only on $P$, hence is exactly gauge-invariant (Proposition~\ref{prop:exact_gauge_inv}).
+Since gauge-invariant attention depends on the embeddings only through these inner products, the triangle inequality yields an output-mismatch bound $\mathcal{O}(n^{-1/(m+4)}) + \mathcal{O}(r^{-1/2})$.
+Full statements and proofs in Appendix~\ref{app:proofs}.

 This result distinguishes GIST from prior spectral methods: while approximate methods achieve computational efficiency, they lack gauge invariance and thus cannot provide discretization error bounds; while exact methods could maintain invariance, their $\mathcal{O}(N^3)$ cost prevents scaling to high-resolution meshes where such bounds are most valuable.
 GIST uniquely combines gauge invariance with end-to-end linear complexity, achieving both theoretical guarantees and practical scalability for neural operator applications.